Let ACC Be Your Guide

 Step 1: Get Prepared

-If you haven't done so already, take the Accuplacer test.
+If you haven't done so already, take the college placement test.
 The scoring sheet you receive will help you choose the course that is right for you.
-View our Accuplacer online resources page to get prepared to take the test.
-View more information about preparing for the Accuplacer test.
+View our placement test online resources page to get prepared to take the test.
+View more information about preparing for the college placement test.

 Step 2: Choose Your Path

-Your Accuplacer test scores should help you determine where you need a little extra preparation.
+Your placement test scores should help you determine where you need a little extra preparation.
 Use those scores to pick the path that will help you Move Mountains!

 Step 3: Find Your Guide